aaronsu11/langfuse-on-aws/README.md

 ## Configuration

-Instead of pass context (`-c`) during deployment, you can also configure the stack using the `cdk.json` file.
+Instead of passing context (`-c`) during deployment, you can also configure the stack using the `cdk.json` file.
 For example:

 ```json
 {